Kenneth Arrow: Academic career

-From 1946 to 1949 Arrow spent his time partly as a graduate student at Columbia and partly as a research associate at the Cowles Commission for Research in Economics at the University of Chicago.
-During that time he also held the rank of Assistant Professor in Economics at the University of Chicago and worked at the RAND Corporation in California.
-He left Chicago to take up the post of Acting Assistant Professor of Economics and Statistics at Stanford University.
+From 1946 to 1949 Arrow was a graduate student at Columbia, and also worked as a research associate at the Cowles Commission.
+During that time he also was an assistant professor of economics at the University of Chicago and worked at the RAND Corporation in California.
+He left Chicago to become an acting assistant professor of economics and statistics at Stanford University.
 In 1951, he earned his PhD from Columbia.
 He served in the government on the staff of the Council of Economic Advisers in the 1960s with Robert Solow.
-In 1968, he left Stanford for the position of Professor of Economics at Harvard University.
-It was during his tenure there that he received the Nobel Prize in Economics.
+In 1968, he left Stanford for Harvard University, where he was appointed Professor of Economics; it was during his tenure there that he received the Nobel Prize in Economics.

 Arrow returned to Stanford in 1979 and became the Joan Kenney Professor of Economics and Professor of Operations Research.
 He retired in 1991.
-As a Fulbright Distinguished Chair, in 1995 he taught Economics at the University of Siena.
-He was also a founding member of the Pontifical Academy of Social Sciences and a member of the Science Board of Santa Fe Institute.
+As a Fulbright Distinguished Chair, in 1995 he taught economics at the University of Siena.
+He was also a founding member of the Pontifical Academy of Social Sciences and a member of the board at the Santa Fe Institute.
 At various stages in his career he was a Fellow of Churchill College, Cambridge.

 He was one of the founding editors of the Annual Review of Economics, which was first published in 2009.

-Four of his former students have gone on to become Nobel Prize winners, namely John Harsanyi, Eric Maskin, Roger Myerson and Michael Spence.
+Four of his former students have gone on to become Nobel Prize winners, namely John Harsanyi, Eric Maskin, Roger Myerson, and Michael Spence.

 A collection of Arrow's papers is housed at the Rubenstein Library at Duke University.